newkey2020/test-py/README.md

-# test-py
-first repo for gitHub
-yeni denemeler yapılacaktır.
-satır-1
+# The aim of this repo is to learn how to use Git and GitHub